loomio/loomio_help/content/legal/terms_of_service.md

 ## Disputes and choice of law

-This Agreement constitutes the entire agreement between Loomio and You concerning the subject matter hereof, and they may only be modified by a written amendment signed by a Loomio Cooperative member, or by the posting by Loomio of a revised version.
-Any and all disputes arising of this agreement, termination, or our relationship with you shall be determined by binding arbitration under the Arbitration Act 1996 in Wellington, New Zealand, by one arbitrator who shall be a lawyer knowledgeable in relevant technology matters appointed by the President for the time being of the Arbitrators and Mediators Institute of New Zealand Incorporated (AMINZ) on a request by either You or Loomio.
+This Agreement constitutes the entire agreement between Loomio and you concerning the subject matter hereof, and they may only be modified by a written amendment signed by a Loomio Cooperative member, or by the posting by Loomio of a revised version.
+Any and all disputes arising of this agreement, termination, or our relationship with you shall be determined by binding arbitration under the Arbitration Act 1996 in Wellington, New Zealand, by one arbitrator who shall be a lawyer knowledgeable in relevant technology matters appointed by the President for the time being of the Arbitrators and Mediators Institute of New Zealand Incorporated (AMINZ) on a request by either you or Loomio.
 Notice must be given to apply for any interim measure in the arbitration proceeding.

 1. The arbitration proceeding will commence when a request is made to AMINZ to appoint an arbitrator.
 2. The arbitration shall be in English.
 The Arbitrator in his or her discretion may permit the parties and witnesses to appear by video-conference.